george-mcintyre/aida-pva/docs/1_00_User_Guide.md

 `SLC::KLYS:LI15:61:ACON` disambiguates the SLC Database Channel Provider channel from the Klystron Channel Provider channel (`KLYS:LI15:61:ACON`) of the same name.

-@note In the case of a name clash a provider will automatically forward calls it receives for another provider so that the client seamlessly receives data from the correct provider.
+@warning In the case of an incorrectly specified channel, a provider will notify the client that it must add the appropriate prefix before resubmitting the request.

 ## Call semantics